Video Comments Would Be A Waste Of Time

 Not Revolutionary

-If TechCrunch is trying to change the game, or become revolutionary with this addition, I don’t see it happening.
-If you plan on jumping on the bandwagon, I don’t recommend you do it unless your blog pertains to video blogging.
+This isn’t a game changer and If you plan on jumping on the bandwagon, I recommend you don’t.
 I don’t own a webcam, so you won’t have to worry about seeing me participate.
-What do you think?
+Will you?